Blighty-Bugs

 | Scarlet Tiger-Moth | Callimorpha dominula | May-Jul | |

-| White Ermine (woolly caterpillars!) | Spilosoma lubricipeda | May-Jul | |
+| White Ermine (woolly caterpillars !) | Spilosoma lubricipeda | May-Jul | |

 | Six-Spotted Burnet | Zygaena filipendulae | Jun-Aug | |

-| Hawk-Moths | Narrow-Boarder Bee-Moth | Hemaris tityus | May-Jun |
+| Hawk-Moths | Narrow-Boarder Bee-Moth (a bee-mimic !) | Hemaris tityus | May-Jun |

-| Hummingbird Hawk-Moth (giant caterpillars!) | Macroglossum stellatarum | Jun-Sep |
+| Hummingbird Hawk-Moth (more giant caterpillars ! – day-flyers, though they won’t survive the Winter) | Macroglossum stellatarum | Jun-Sep |

 The months listed above are for typical outdoor activity, so may be extended indoors with earlier Springtime starts and possibly a second or third brood.
 If the glasshouse is insulated but not heated (except to keep it above 5°C through the Winter), this will mean that not all of these species can be self-sustaining, as some of them migrate (Clouded Yellow, Hummingbird Hawk-Moth), and fresh stocks will need to be brought in each Spring (this is something all butterfly houses need to do).
 I can see making use of an ornate pupilarium with windows to watch them ‘hatch’.
 We will also have some structural little brick towers around to provide dry pupation sites (and resting spots for the Walls).

-But since aphids and mildew are inevitable, I decided to also include the following ladybirds:
+And, since aphids and mildew are inevitable, I decided to also include the following ladybirds:

 | PLANT | LARVAL HOST FOR | ADULT NECTAR FOR | FLOWERING SEASON |

-| Sheep’s Sorrel (Rumex acetosella) – Shoots out rhizomes, so keep it in pots. | Small Copper | None | (May-Nov) |
+| Sheep’s Sorrel (Rumex acetosella) – Shoots out rhizomes, so keep it in pots. | Small Copper Forester Blood-Vein Yellow Shell | None | (May-Nov) |

-| Alder Buckthorn (Frangula alnus) – Can be pruned, but still likely to be 2-3m tall. | Brimstone Holly Blue Green Hairstreak Emperor Moth | None | (May-Jun) |
+| Alder Buckthorn (Frangula alnus) – Can be pruned, but still likely to be 2-3m tall. | Brimstone Holly Blue Green Hairstreak Emperor Moth | Kidney-Spot Ladybird – scale | (May-Jun) |

-| Cock’s-Foot Grass (Dactylis glomerata) | Speckled Wood Wall Ringlet Meadow Brown Marbled White Large Skipper | None | (May-Jul) |
+| Cock’s-Foot Grass (Dactylis glomerata) | Speckled Wood Wall Ringlet Meadow Brown Marbled White Large Skipper Yellow Shell | None | (May-Jul) |

 | False Brome Grass (Brachypodium sylvaticum) | Speckled Wood Wall Ringlet | None | (May-Jul) |

-| Red Fescue Grass (Festuca rubra) | Wall Meadow Brown Gatekeeper Marbled White | None | (May-Jul) |
+| Red Fescue Grass (Festuca rubra) | Wall Meadow Brown Gatekeeper Marbled White Yellow Shell | None | (May-Jul) |

-| Sweet Violet (Viola odorata) | Silver-Washed Fritillary | Brimstone Holly Blue Small Copper Speckled Wood Duke of Burgundy Small Tortoiseshell Peacock | Feb-May |
+| Sweet Violet (Viola odorata) | Pearl‑Bordered Fritillary Silver-Washed Fritillary | Brimstone Holly Blue Small Copper Speckled Wood Duke of Burgundy Small Tortoiseshell Peacock | Feb-May |

-| Primrose (Primula vulgaris) | Duke of Burgundy | Brimstone Orange Tip Holly Blue Speckled Wood Duke of Burgundy Gatekeeper Small Tortoiseshell Red Admiral Peacock Comma Ladybirds | Feb-May |
+| Primrose (Primula vulgaris) | Duke of Burgundy | Brimstone Orange Tip Holly Blue Speckled Wood Duke of Burgundy Gatekeeper Small Tortoiseshell Red Admiral Peacock Pearl‑Bordered Fritillary Comma Latticed Heath Blood-Vein Ladybirds | Feb-May |

-| Cowslip (Primula veris) | Duke of Burgundy | Brimstone Common Blue Small Blue Wall Green Hairstreak Ladybirds | Apr-May |
+| Cowslip (Primula veris) | Duke of Burgundy | Brimstone Common Blue Small Blue Wall Green Hairstreak Latticed Heath Blood-Vein Ladybirds | Apr-May |

-| Garlic Mustard (Alliaria petiolata) – Can be an aggressive spreader, so keep it in pots. | Large White Green-Veined White Orange-Tip – eats the seeds, so don’t dead-head them. | Large White Green-Veined White Brimstone Orange-Tip | Apr-May |
+| Garlic Mustard (Alliaria petiolata) – Can be an aggressive spreader, so keep it in pots. | Large White Green-Veined White Orange-Tip – eats the seeds, so don’t dead-head them. | Large White Green-Veined White Brimstone Orange-Tip Latticed Heath Blood-Vein | Apr-May |

 | Stinging Nettle (Urtica dioica) – Unavoidable, but we can use a dwarf variety and keep it out-of-the-way. | Small Tortoiseshell Red Admiral Peacock Comma Scarlet Tiger-Moth White Ermine | Small Copper White Ermine | Jun-Sep |

-| Bird’s-Foot Trefoil (Lotus corniculatus) | Clouded Yellow Common Blue Green Hairstreak Six-Spot Burnet | Orange Tip Clouded Yellow Common Blue Small Blue Wall Green Hairstreak Six-Spot Burnet Narrow-Boarder Bee-Moth | Jun-Sep |
+| Bird’s-Foot Trefoil (Lotus corniculatus) | Clouded Yellow Common Blue Green Hairstreak Six-Spot Burnet Latticed Heath | Orange Tip Clouded Yellow Common Blue Small Blue Wall Green Hairstreak Pearl‑Bordered Fritillary Marsh Fritillary Forester Six-Spot Burnet Latticed Heath Blood-Vein Narrow-Boarder Bee-Moth Rose Chafer | Jun-Sep |

-| Lady’s Bedstraw (Galium verum) | Hummingbird Hawk-Moth | Small Tortoiseshell Hummingbird Hawk-Moth | Jun-Sep |
+| Lady’s Bedstraw (Galium verum) | Yellow Shell Elephant Hawk-Moth Hummingbird Hawk-Moth | Small Tortoiseshell Elephant Hawk-Moth Hummingbird Hawk-Moth | Jun-Sep |

 | Kidney Vetch (Anthyllis vulneraria) | Small Blue | Common Blue Small Blue Ringlet | Jun-Sep |

-| Wild Marjoram (Origanum vulgare) | Mint Moth | Brimstone Holly Blue Small Copper Common Blue Small Blue Wall Ringlet Meadow Brown Gatekeeper Green Hairstreak Small Tortoiseshell Marbled White Silver-Washed Fritillary Large Skipper Six-Spot burnet White Ermine Ladybirds | Jun-Sep |
+| Wild Marjoram (Origanum vulgare) | Mint Moth | Brimstone Holly Blue Small Copper Common Blue Small Blue Wall Ringlet Meadow Brown Gatekeeper Green Hairstreak Small Tortoiseshell Pearl‑Bordered Fritillary Marsh Fritillary Marbled White Silver-Washed Fritillary White Admiral Large Skipper Forester Six-Spot Burnet White Ermine Latticed Heath Blood-Vein Yellow Shell Elephant Hawk-Moth Rose Chafer Ladybirds | Jun-Sep |

-| Common Honeysuckle (Lonicera periclymenum) – Let’s find a late-blooming variety. | Scarlet Tiger-Moth | Brimstone Hummingbird Hawk-Moth 22-Spot Ladybird– mildew | Jun-Sep / Oct (some varieties) |
+| Common Honeysuckle (Lonicera periclymenum) – Let’s find a late-blooming variety. | White Admiral Scarlet Tiger-Moth | Brimstone White Admiral Blood-Vein Elephant Hawk-Moth Hummingbird Hawk-Moth Rose Chafer 22-Spot Ladybird– mildew Kidney-Spot Ladybird – scale | Jun-Sep / Oct (some varieties) |

-| Devil’s-Bit Scabious (Succisa pratensis) | Narrow-Boarder Bee-Moth | Brimstone Common Blue Wall Ringlet Meadow Brown Marbled White Silver-Washed Fritillary Six-Spot Burnet Ladybirds | Jul-Oct |
+| Devil’s-Bit Scabious (Succisa pratensis) | Marsh Fritillary Narrow-Boarder Bee-Moth | Brimstone Common Blue Wall Ringlet Meadow Brown Marsh Fritillary Marbled White Silver-Washed Fritillary Forester Six-Spot Burnet Blood-Vein Yellow Shell Rose Chafer Ladybirds | Jul-Oct |

-| Common Ivy (Hedera helix) | Holly Blue Overwinter site: Brimstone Small Tortoiseshell Red Admiral Peacock Comma | Large White Green-Veined White Holly Blue Small Copper Small Tortoiseshell Red Admiral Comma Hummingbird Hawk-Moth | Oct-Nov |
+| Common Ivy (Hedera helix) | Holly Blue Overwinter site: Brimstone Small Tortoiseshell Red Admiral Peacock Comma | Large White Green-Veined White Holly Blue Small Copper Small Tortoiseshell Red Admiral Comma Blood-Vein Hummingbird Hawk-Moth Kidney-Spot Ladybird – scale | Oct-Nov |

 | Wood Spurge (Euphorbia amygdaloides) | None | Duke of Burgundy Ladybirds – they need early-Spring nectar before aphid numbers rise. | Apr-Jun |

-| Forget-Me-Not (Myosotis arvensis) – Definitely a spreader, but not a bully, and after flowering it shrinks into the background. | None | Orange Tip Holly Blue Small Copper Duke of Burgundy Wall Small Tortoiseshell Red Admiral Peacock Comma Scarlet Tiger-Moth Narrow-Boarder Bee-Moth | Apr-Jun |
+| Forget-Me-Not (Myosotis arvensis) – Definitely a spreader, but not a bully, and after flowering it shrinks into the background. | None | Orange Tip Holly Blue Small Copper Duke of Burgundy Wall Small Tortoiseshell Red Admiral Peacock Pearl‑Bordered Fritillary Comma Scarlet Tiger-Moth Blood-Vein Yellow Shell Narrow-Boarder Bee-Moth | Apr-Jun |

-| Bugle (Ajuga reptans) | None | Green-Veined White Orange-Tip Holly Blue Small Blue Wall Green Hairstreak Scarlet Tiger-Moth Narrow-Boarder Bee-Moth Ladybirds | May-Jul |
+| Bugle (Ajuga reptans) | None | Green-Veined White Orange-Tip Holly Blue Small Blue Wall Green Hairstreak Pearl‑Bordered Fritillary Marsh Fritillary White Admiral Scarlet Tiger-Moth Latticed Heath Blood-Vein Narrow-Boarder Bee-Moth Elephant Hawk-Moth Ladybirds | May-Jul |

-| Red Campion (Silene dioica) | None | Large White Duke of Burgundy Wall Scarlet Tiger-Moth | May-Sep |
+| Red Campion (Silene dioica) | None | Large White Duke of Burgundy Wall Scarlet Tiger-Moth Latticed Heath Blood-Vein Elephant Hawk-Moth Rose Chafer | May-Sep |

-| Knapweed (Centaurea nigra) | None | Large White Green-Veined White Brimstone Wall Ringlet Marbled White Silver-Washed Fritillary Large Skipper Six-Spot Burnet Ladybirds | Jun-Sep |
+| Knapweed (Centaurea nigra) | None | Large White Green-Veined White Brimstone Wall Ringlet Marsh Fritillary Marbled White Silver-Washed Fritillary Large Skipper Six-Spot Burnet Blood-Vein Yellow Shell Elephant Hawk-Moth Rose Chafer Ladybirds | Jun-Sep |

-| Wild Thyme (Thymus serpyllum) | None | Small Copper Common Blue Small Blue Duke of Burgundy Green Hairstreak Small Tortoiseshell Large Skipper Scarlet Tiger-Moth Ladybirds | Jun-Sep |
+| Wild Thyme (Thymus serpyllum) | None | Small Copper Common Blue Small Blue Duke of Burgundy Green Hairstreak Small Tortoiseshell Large Skipper Scarlet Tiger-Moth Latticed Heath Blood-Vein Ladybirds | Jun-Sep |

-| Musk Mallow (Malva moschata) | None | Large White Green-Veined White Gatekeeper Small Tortoiseshell Red Admiral | Jun-Sep |
+| Musk Mallow (Malva moschata) | None | Large White Green-Veined White Gatekeeper Small Tortoiseshell Red Admiral Rose Chafer | Jun-Sep |

 To be honest, this thought-experiment started with just a dozen species and a handful of plants, but I kept finding that I could utilise the existing flora to add more butterflies, except…well, another source of nectar wouldn’t harm, and this also allows for another species as a side benefit, except this one hangs around for longer so needs another Autumn bloom,…and you can see how things started getting a bit out-of-hand.
 But I think this is now a good balance of providing a decent selection of flyers in any given month.